 Proin For Dogs – Medicine for Urinary Incontinence

-In a healthy dog that does not have bladder issues, urine voiding is controlled by a muscular band of tissue that is located at the bladder base.
-This band works like a valve that is controlled consciously by the dog to hold in urine when needed and release urine when needed.
+Urine voiding is controlled by a muscular band of tissue located at the bladder base.
+This band works like a valve that is controlled consciously by the dog to hold and release urine when needed.

-When house trained a dog is taught how to properly and voluntarily control their bladder for timely voiding.
+A housetrained a dog is taught to voluntarily control their bladder for timely voiding.
 Hormones also play a large role in how well a dog is able to control their bladder.

-The hormone estrogen in female dogs is highly important as it has a huge effect on the strength of the muscles that allow urine to escape the bladder.
-In male dogs, the hormone that plays the same role is called testosterone.
+The hormone estrogen in female dogs has an effect on the strength of the muscles that allow urine to escape the bladder.
+In male dogs, testosterone plays a similar role.

-When these hormones are decreased due to natural causes or otherwise, incontinence becomes an issue.
+When these hormones are decreased, incontinence becomes an issue.
 Incontinence is the inability to consciously control the bladder resulting in involuntary leakage of urine.

 Sometimes urinary incontinence is minor without only small quantities of urine escaping and causing a ‘dribble’ of urine here and there.
-In other cases, urinary incontinence is significantly worse and large amounts of urine escape the bladder, causing a much bigger mess.
+In some cases, urinary incontinence is significantly worse and large amounts of urine escape the bladder.

-Urinary incontinence most commonly happens in older dogs, who’s hormone levels have decreased due to age or other health issues.
-However, older dogs that have been spayed or neutered seem to have more issues with incontinence – this is due to removal of ovaries or testicles.
+Urinary incontinence is common in older dogs, where hormone levels have decreased due to age or other health issues.
+However, older dogs that have been spayed or neutered may have more issues with incontinence – this is due to removal of ovaries or testicles.

 It is rare, but urinary incontinence can effect younger dogs as a result of congenital anatomic abnormalities.

-It is a drug that is used for dogs as a supplement for helping to control urinary incontinence and the resulting bladder leakage.
+Proin is a drug to help with urinary incontinence and the resulting bladder leakage.

-The drug helps with bladder control by working to tighten the muscles in the bladder that control leakage.
+The drug helps by working to tighten the muscles in the bladder that control leakage.

 At one time it was a human drug that was marketed for use as a diet drug by the name of Dexatrim.
-It was pulled from use, however, after the side effects it was associated with were deemed too dangerous.
+It was pulled from use, however, after the side effects with were deemed too dangerous.

-It was found, through various studies, that this side effect only presented itself in humans and never occurred in dogs.
+Through various studies,it was shown that the side effect only appeared in humans.
 As a result, the drug was approved and released for use in dogs with bladder control issues.

-When considering the use of Proin in your dog, be sure to first consult with your vet and make sure that other issues are not also present.
+When considering the use of Proin in your dog, you must consult with your vet and make sure that no other issues are present.

-It is also important to be aware of that fact that even though it may help control urinary incontinence, it has not, as of yet, been shown to cure the issue.
+- Be aware that Proin may help control urinary incontinence, but it has not been shown to cure the issue.

-Most dogs that benefit from the use of Proin without any significant side effects, usually end up needing to use the drug for the rest of their lives.
-In some cases, however, a certain dog may be able to continue to see successful results over time with a decreased dosage of the drug.
+- Most dogs that benefit from Proin may need to use the drug for the rest of their lives.
+In some cases, you may be able to decrease the dosage over time while still remaining effective.